Staff and Research Assistants

 Project Coordinator – Project ACT

-Ann Wang is the Project Coordinator for the NIH RO1 funded grant Project ACT.
+Ann Wang is the Project Coordinator for the NIH R01-funded grant Project ACT.
 She graduated from the University of Houston with a Bachelor of Science in Health and a minor in Medicine and Society.
-Ann previously worked at UTHealth as a Research Assistant where she worked closely with patients diagnosed with Alzheimer’s Disease and people living with HIV.
-Her research interests include health disparities, women’s health, and exploring the risks and benefits of medical cannabis from biological impacts to societal implications on public policy.
-During her free time, Ann enjoys traveling, singing karaoke with friends, frequenting her local natural wine bar, and spending time with husband and their two cats.
+Ann previously worked at UTHealth as a Research Assistant, where she worked closely with patients diagnosed with Alzheimer’s Disease and people living with HIV.
+Her research interests include health disparities, women’s health, and exploring the risks and benefits of medical cannabis, from biological impacts to societal implications on public policy.
+Ann enjoys traveling, singing karaoke with friends, frequenting her local natural wine bar, and spending time with her husband and their two cats during her free time.

 Data Manager

 Arya graduated from Rice University in 2021 with a B.A. in psychological sciences.
 She has been working with the BMED Lab since 2018 and has been part of the Project Heart, Expressive Writing During COVID19, and Project CARE teams.
-She is currently working closely with the Project CARE team and is one of BMED lab’s data managers, in charge of tracking and consolidating study data.
+She is currently one of BMED lab’s data managers, in charge of tracking and consolidating study data.
 She is pursuing a master’s degree in counseling psychology and hopes to continue her studies to earn a Ph.D.
 In her free time, she loves reading, painting, and relaxing with her cat, Sesame!

 Research Assistant – Project ACT